ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 BEFORE Corrected Vision AFTER Corrected Vision

-OPHTHALMIC DISPENSER is any healthcare provider who specializes in the design of prescription eyewear, i.e., lenses, frames and contact lenses, which includes the duplicating, measuring, inspecting, and verifying of lenses, and any subsequent Alignment and other Adjustments, including the Final Fitting of the eyewear.
-See DISPENSING OPTICIAN, LDO.
+OPHTHALMIC DISPENSER: Any Eye Care Professional, ECP, who specializes in the design of prescription eyewear, i.e., lenses, frames and contact lenses, which includes the duplicating, measuring, inspecting, and verifying of lenses, and any subsequent delivery, Alignment and other Adjustments, including the Final Fitting of the eyewear.
+See also DISPENSING OPTICIAN, LDO.

 "It is how well the eyewear makes contact with the